Reviewing your invoice

 To display an invoice:

-In the Invoices box, from the Select Invoice drop-down menu, choose the invoice you want to display
+In the Invoices box, from the Select Invoice drop-down menu

 What's in your invoice

-Billing details: This section displays the individual payments, refunds, discounts, credits, and new fees that make up the total amount due.
+Billing details: This section displays the individual payments, refunds, discounts, credits, and new fees (including VAT where applicable for UK sellers, excluding VAT and showing the applicable VAT rate for sellers in an EU country other than the UK) that make up the total amount due.
 If you sell a large number of items and find that this portion of your invoice is too long or detailed, consider switching to a summarised version of your invoice.
 Learn more about changing your invoice format

 Why the amount due can differ from the amount charged

 Sometimes, there can be a slight difference between the total amount due on your invoice and the amount that’s charged to you.
-That’s because a few days pass between the time your invoice is calculated and the time the payment is processed.
-During this time, we apply any credits to your account that occur, such as payments and item-based credits, but we don’t include any new charges.
+This can occur because between the time your invoice is calculated and the time the payment is processed we apply any credits to your account that occur, such as payments and item-based credits, but we don’t include any new charges.
 Those new charges will appear on your next invoice.

 If you don’t want to apply your credits to your automatic payment amount, you can change your seller billing preferences in My eBay.
 With this change, any credits applied to your account after we create an invoice will apply to next month's invoice amount.